Here are some more key facts about SNAP and senior hunger.

 Too many seniors are going hungry

 - Food insecurity is growing among older adults.
 The food insecurity rate for all senior households was 8.3% in 2015, down slightly from the year before but up from 5.5% in 2001.
 At the same time, the percentage of seniors facing the threat of hunger has more than doubled.

 Too few seniors are enrolled in SNAP

-- 3 out of 5 seniors who qualify for SNAP do not apply.
+- 3 out of 5 seniors who qualify for SNAP do not participate.
 This means that 5.2 million seniors miss out on benefits.
 Older Americans who qualify for SNAP are significantly less likely to participate in the program than other demographic groups.

 - Several factors contribute to the low participation rate.
 Many seniors face barriers related to mobility, technology, and stigma and are discouraged by widespread myths about how the program works and who can qualify.